suvir-c/psyc-626/bursty_btm_with_extractor/README.md

 	1. Update line 37 and 48, from original source code, or update the count from wc -l source.csv
 		1. i.e. it should read for day in `seq 0 714`; do
 		1. Where 714 is the count returned from wc -l source.csv.

+It should work and give you a report

 # Code of Bursty Biterm Topic Model